 The Federal Reserve Act of 1913 was legislation created for the Federal Reserve System.

-This was a critical moment in history for all money, let alone the two-dollar bill because it established a central bank to oversee all currencies.
+It was a critical moment in history for all money, let alone the two-dollar bill, because it established a central bank to oversee all currencies.

-It was meant to create some economic stability.
+The Act was meant to create economic stability.
 It would be one of the most important laws to shape the financial system and include a $2 bill banknote.

-The $2 bills wouldn’t be printed in 1918 and were noticeably larger than the previous generations of $2 bills.
+The $2 bill wasn’t printed in 1918 and were noticeably larger than the previous generations.

-The new banknotes featured Thomas Jefferson once again on one side, but the other was changed to a World War I battleship.
+The new banknotes again featured Thomas Jefferson on one side, but the other was changed to a World War I battleship.

-In 1928 all paper bills would be standardized in terms of their sizing.
+In 1928 all paper bills would be standard sizes.
 You could expect any bill to be 6.14 inches by 2.61 inches.
 Most large-size two-dollar bills issued from 1862-1918 are highly collected; some can be valued at over $10,000.
 The large-size notes are the obvious sign you might have a valuable old 2-dollar bill on your hands.

 With the change in size, a few other minor changes occurred.
 The Thomas Jefferson portrait was noticeably cropped, and the name changed to the United States note once again.

-Twenty-five years would pass before any part of the bill would be redesigned or touched.
+Twenty-five years passed before any part of the bill was redesigned or touched.
 1953 was considered one of the last major changes to the note.
 It was changed in a way that more closely resembled the five-dollar bill.

 The Treasury Seal on the bill was resized, and the United States Note words were no longer required.